Ron English: Career

-English's POPaganda imagery has appeared in film and television.
-His work has been featured in documentaries including Morgan Spurlock's Super Size Me (2004), the street-art film Exit Through the Gift Shop (2010), and Spurlock's POM Wonderful Presents: The Greatest Movie Ever Sold (2011), in which he is described as "the Greatest Living Artist".
+His work has been featured in documentaries including Morgan Spurlock's Super Size Me (2004), the street-art film Exit Through the Gift Shop (2010), and Spurlock's POM Wonderful Presents: The Greatest Movie Ever Sold (2011).
 He is the subject of Pedro Carvajal's documentary POPaganda: The Art and Crimes of Ron English, which traces his billboard interventions and studio work.
 English has appeared as himself in The Simpsons episode "Exit Through the Kwik-E-Mart" (2012) and has served as a guest judge on the Oxygen reality competition series Street Art Throwdown.

-In the 2010s and 2020s, English expanded into large-scale immersive installations and digital-collectibles projects.
-In 2021 he presented Sugar Circus, a large-scale indoor installation at The Nest in the Q Plex complex in Nanshan District, Shenzhen, described by Shenzhen Daily as an exhibition by the U.S. artist at the Nest Art Center and by toy-culture press as a nearly 10,000-square-foot immersive art experience incorporating his original paintings, large-format sculptures and art toys.
+In the 2010s and 2020s, English began creating large-scale immersive installations and digital-collectibles projects.
+In 2021 he presented Sugar Circus, a large-scale indoor installation at The Nest in Shenzhen, described by Shenzhen Daily as a nearly 10,000-square-foot immersive art experience incorporating original paintings, large-format sculptures and art toys.
 He also collaborated with Spanish event brand elrow on Delusionville, a club and festival theme created by English that adapts his POPaganda universe into an immersive party environment with metamorphic landscapes and anthropomorphic animal characters presented at elrow events internationally.
 On the digital side, English entered the NFT space in 2021 with the Ron English Essential NFT Collection on Nifty Gateway and has continued to release Delusionville- and Cereal Killers-themed drops, while also collaborating with the digital-collectibles platform VeVe on a sequence of POPaganda-based releases; by the mid-2020s he was participating in VeVe’s “phygital” convention programmes at events such as DesignerCon, where physical sculptures and merchandise by artists including English are sold with redemption cards for paired digital collectibles.

-Some of these digital releases have been promoted as fundraising projects.
-In 2022 English worked with the platform VeVe on NFT drops whose proceeds were donated to the New Zealand Red Cross in support of humanitarian relief in Ukraine.
-During the COVID-19 pandemic he also designed face masks sold through an online campaign, with coverage noting that proceeds benefited the medical charity MedShare.
+The first art toy he produced was Ronnie Rabbit (also styled "Ronnnie Rabbbit"), produced by Dark Horse.
+Subsequent projects include a limited-edition fiberglass bust based on his cover art for Slash's 2010 solo album.